Harappan language

 Impression of an Akkadian Empire cylinder seal with inscription: "Shu-ilishu, interpreter of the language of Meluhha"; Louvre Museum, reference AO 22310.

 The Harappan language, also known as the Indus language, is the unknown language or languages of the Bronze Age (c.
-3300 to 1300 BC) Harappan civilization (Indus Valley civilization, or IVC).
-The Harappan script is yet undeciphered, indeed it has not even been demonstrated to be a writing system, and therefore the language remains unknown.
+3300 to 1300 BC) Harappan civilisation (Indus Valley civilisation, or IVC).
+The Harappan script is yet undeciphered; it has not even been demonstrated to be a writing system, and therefore the language remains unknown.
 The language being yet unattested in readable contemporary sources, hypotheses regarding its nature are based on possible loanwords, the substratum in Vedic Sanskrit, and some terms recorded in Sumerian cuneiform (such as Meluhha), in conjunction with analyses of the Harappan script.